 - Stay hydrated

-- Try digestive enzymes, bitters, apple cider vinegar, or HCl supplements*
+- Try digestive enzymes, bitters, apple cider vinegar or Betaine – HCl supplements*

-- Follow nutritional therapy, advised by your functional medicine dietitian
+- Follow nutritional therapy, as advised by your functional medicine dietitian

 Consequently, cutting out these medications cold turkey can lead to severe pain and burning symptoms.
 If you’re taking these medications and feel dependent on them, you will need to be weaned off of them gradually and under the guidance of your functional medicine dietitian.

 If you were prescribed these medications but were actually suffering from low levels of stomach acid, the result may be that you have almost no acid production.
 So instead of guessing what the root cause of your digestive issues might be, talk to your functional medicine dietitian today to get tested and recommendations for alternatives to proton pump inhibitors!

 Do you think you may be suffering from low stomach acid?
 Let us help you find the root cause of your symptoms and get you on the road to recovery.
 Schedule your free 15-minute nutrition strategy appointment today!